-30 CONTINGENT LIABILITIES
+31 CONTINGENT LIABILITIES

-There is one contingent liability for 2019-20 which arises from a pensions tribunal case.
+There are two contingent liabilities for 2020-21 which arise from a pensions tribunal case and a claim for hurt of feelings resulting from the changes to the pension scheme.
 The O'Brien case found that there has been discrimination against part-time judges in the calculation of pension entitlement.
 The issue was whether periods of part-time employment prior to the coming into effect of Part Time Workers Directive should be taken into account in calculating the amount of pension to be paid upon retirement - this was found to be discriminatory.
 A potential remedy will impact upon the Authority due to the high proportion of On Call (Part-time) staff and ex-employees.
 A reliable estimate cannot be calculated as, at this stage, it is unclear how many of the pension scheme members will chose to buy-back pension rights and for what duration.
-As there is no remedy in place yet it has not been determine who will fund the Employers contribution on back-dated pension costs, and therefore this is a contingent liability.
+As there is no remedy in place yet it has not been determined who will fund the Employers contribution on back-dated pension costs, and therefore this is a contingent liability.